 Born in 1968, Pandit Khairnar did his Diploma in Fine Art from L.S.
 Raheja School of Art, Mumbai in 1992.
 He is seen as one of the one of the foremost colour field painters in India.
 His paintings, existential in tone and content, are composed with the intention of communicating a sense of intangible ‘isness’.

-Pandit Khairnar has had solo exhibitions at Threshold Art Gallery, in New Delhi in 2018, Volte Gallery, Mumbai in 2012; Jehangir art gallery, Mumbai in 2011; ‘The Sheltering Sky’ Gallery– 7, Mumbai in 2005; Jehangir art gallery, Mumbai organized by Bombay Art gallery in 2006 and 2001; Sans Tache Art Gallery, Mumbai in 1998; ‘First Solo Show’ at Jehangir Art Gallery, Mumbai in 1996.
+Pandit Khairnar has had solo exhibitions in collaboration with Threshold Art and Saffron Art, 2021, at Threshold Art Gallery, in New Delhi in 2018, Volte Gallery, Mumbai in 2012; Jehangir art gallery, Mumbai in 2011; ‘The Sheltering Sky’ Gallery– 7, Mumbai in 2005; Jehangir art gallery, Mumbai organized by Bombay Art gallery in 2006 and 2001; Sans Tache Art Gallery, Mumbai in 1998; ‘First Solo Show’ at Jehangir Art Gallery, Mumbai in 1996.
 He was represented by Volte at India Art Fair 2016.
-He was represented by Gallery Threshold at the India Art Fair, in 2019 and 2020.
+He was represented by Gallery Threshold at the India Art Fair, in 2019 and 2020 and at Abu Dhabi Art in 2020.
 His shows include- Amar Gallery, London with Parul Thacker, 2017.
-Two-person show with Rajendra Dhawan, at Gallery -7, Mumbai in 2002 and in 2008 ‘Reduced to Essentials-II’, two-person show with sculptor Madan Lal at Bombay Art Gallery, Mumbai.
+Two-person show with Rajendra Dhawan, at Gallery -7, Mumbai in 2002 and in 2008 ‘Reduced to Essentials-II’, two-person show with sculptor Madan Lal at Bombay Art Gallery, Mumbai, group show Nest at Threshold, 2021.
 He has been awarded by the Bombay Art Society, Mumbai in 2004 and 1992; state of Maharashtra Merit Award and L.S.
 RAHEJA School of Art Award in 1992.

 The artist lives and works in Nasik, India.